parm1der/parm1der.github.io/_posts/2019-08-30-leicester-worm.md

 <figcaption class="figure-caption text-right"> Who is The Worm Guy? &copy;</figcaption>
 </figure>

 While it might be tempting to write an essay all about Leicester's Worm, I don't think it needs that.
-It's a fun character; sometimes asking for a Hug, other times just sleeping "Zzzzzzz.".
+It's a fun character; sometimes asking for a Hug, other times just sleeping "Zzzzzzz".
 A splash of colour to make you smile.

 Whatever your opinions on graffiti, street art, vandalism, whatever...
 It is undeniable that the appearance of Leicester's Worm has added a sense of intrigue to the city.
 I personally welcome this mascot into our city's diverse DNA and hope it remains for many years to come.
 If you do spot the Worm, tag it with #LeicesterWorm!
 Why?
 Why not?!